Surf and Camp around Cornwall: Perfect Packing Guide

 The Cornish Culture and Community

-Joining a surf camp in Cornwall means immersing yourself in one of Britain's most vibrant surf communities.
-The local surf culture here has evolved over decades, creating a welcoming atmosphere for newcomers and experienced surfers alike.
-You'll find friendly faces in the lineup and plenty of opportunities to share stories over a post-surf cream tea or Cornish pasty.
+Taking part in a surf camp in Cornwall lets you become part of one of Britain’s liveliest surf communities.
+The region’s surf culture has developed over many years, creating a warm and friendly environment for both beginners and experienced surfers.
+You’ll meet welcoming people in the water and have plenty of chances to swap stories after your session, perhaps while enjoying a cream tea or a classic Cornish pasty.

 The Perfect Learning Environment